 Security Profiles These are common security settings.
 Selecting a security profile from the dropdown list will immediately modify the server's security settings to match that profile.
 Server Cipher Preference During SSL/TLS session negotiation, the connecting client sends an ordered list of cipher suites to the server.
 The first suite in the list is the one most preferred by the client.
 Normally, the server honors the client's preference by selecting the suite most preferred by the client among the list of suites that both the client and server support.
 If this option is selected, the server selects the suite that the server itself most prefers among those that both the client and server support.
 This can be used to, for example, enforce that the strongest cipher that both the server and client support be used for the connection.
-SSL Cipher String The ciphers that Cerberus uses during secure connection negotiation for TLS/SSL can be controlled through a text string.
-This option can be accessed by pressing the Advanced button.
-An example string: ALL:!LOW:!EXP:!ADH:@STRENGTH The string follows the same cipher string format as the OpenSSL ciphers string.
-Allow SSLv3, TLS1.0, TLS1.1, TLS1.2 These 4 settings allow you to enable or disable support for SSLv3.0, TLSv1.0, TLSv.1.1, and TLSv1.2 respectively.
+SSL Cipher String for TLS v1.2 and below The ciphers that Cerberus uses during secure connection negotiation for TLS/SSL can be controlled through a text string.
+An example string:

+ALL:!LOW:!EXP:!aNULL:!RC4:!3DES:!AES128:!RC4:!SEED:!CAMELLI A:!IDEA:@STRENGTH The string follows the same cipher string format as the OpenSSL ciphers string.
+Allow SSLv3, TLSv1.0, TLSv1.1, TLSv1.2 These 4 settings allow you to enable or disable support for SSLv3.0, TLSv1.0, TLSv.1.1, and TLSv1.2 respectively.
+SSL Cipher Suites for TLS v1.3 The ciphers that Cerberus uses during secure connection negotiation for TLS v1.3 connections Allow TLSv1.3 This setting allows you to enable or disable support for TLSv1.3.

-20.3 2FA (DUO)
+24.3 2FA (DUO)